karthikkeyan/Network/README.md

 3. Given a network service
     when an error occured during the network call then the error is returned with HTTP status code to the consumer.

+4. Given a network service
+    when a request is received
+    then addition info is added to the request before it send to the server